pascalgrimaud/generator-jhipster-docker/README.md

 ### 1.1 - Description

-The main JHipster Generator already generated the docker-compose services described here: [docker_compose](https://http://jhipster.github.io/docker_compose.html).
-You can use this option to use a specific version of database or to use volumes.

 When using the option *Generate docker-compose services*, if your project uses MySQL, PostgreSQL, MongoDB or Cassandra, these files will be generated in your folder project:

 - docker-compose.yml